nghia-vo/sarepy/doc/source/toc/section2.rst

 ======================

-There are other types of stripes which are combinations of above stripes such as full stripes and partial stripes, or the extension of them such as large stripes (Fig. 5) or blurry stripes.
+There are other types of stripes which are combinations of above stripes or the extension of them such as large stripes (Fig. 5) or blurry stripes.
 Blurry stripes may come from the use of pre-processing methods such as phase retrieval or distortion correction.
 Large stripes are caused by large defects in a detector which are not always visible in radiographs.
 They may come from adjacent areas of a damaged scintillator which receives extra scattering light, i.e. the so-called halo effect, as shown in Fig. 5.
-Large stripes need a separate treatment to reduce the side effects of cleaning methods.
+Large stripes may need a separate treatment to reduce side effects of cleaning methods.

 .. figure:: section2_figs/fig5.jpg
   :figwidth: 100 %